Employ a Daily Shutdown Ritual

 Review your calendar for the remainder of the week.

-Send any necessary confirms for tomorrow’s appointments.
+Send any necessary confirmation for tomorrow’s appointments.

 Ensure you have prep time scheduled for ALL meetings and calls.